Command Line Options¶

 - --bframe-bias <integer>¶

 Bias towards B frames in slicetype decision.
 The higher the bias the more likely x265 is to use B frames.
-Can be any value between -20 and 100, but is typically between 10 and 30.
+Can be any value between -90 and 100 and is clipped to that range.
 Default 0

 - --b-pyramid, --no-b-pyramid¶

 Use B-frames as references, when possible.
 Default enabled

 Max number of L0 references to be allowed.
 This number has a linear multiplier effect on the amount of work performed in motion search, but will generally have a beneficial affect on compression and distortion.
 Default 3